nikimicallef/cinema-booking-system/readme.md

 ## Technologies
 Back end has been implemented using Java 8 and Spring (Core and MVC mainly).
 The front end view has been implemented using basic HTML and AngularJS.
 More focus has been made on having a complete and correct back end rather than having an impressive front end.

+## Testing
+Unit tests have been written for the service layer of the server only.
+This is because most of the complicated logic is held within that layer.
+Further unit tests need to be written which cover a greater part of the system along with integration/end-to-end tests.

 ## Running the Application
 Navigate to the root of the project (where there is the pom.xml file) and run